gusaaaaa/SupernovaController/README.md

 ### I3C features

 This section provides a quick guide to get you started with the `SupernovaController` focusing on the I3C protocol.
-In an I3C bus, the Supernova can act either as a controller or a target.
+In an I3C bus, the Supernova can act either as a controller or as a target.

 * In controller mode the Supernova supports several features:
     * Supernova initialization in I3C controller mode.